pongrut/Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an example of an original image and an augmented image:
 ![augmented images](./augmented_image.jpg)

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the 5 additional images that are in original data set.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.